fogfish/datalog/README.md

 -type match()   :: _ | [bif()].
 ```

-Each key/val pair is horn clause -- the key is unique name, the value is the head and the body of the horn clause.
+Each key/val pair of the map is horn clause -- the key is unique name, the value is the head and the body of the horn clause.
 The head defines variables which are deducted by body expression and lifted to new fact (relation).
 The body is a conjunction of statement, built-in functions and filters.
 The statement contains the name of predicate and pattern used to match group facts.

-E.g. query `h(X,Y) :- p(X,Y).` is parsed to map `#{h => [ [x,y], {p,#{'_' => [x,y]}} ] }`
+E.g. query `h(X,Y) :- p(X,Y).` is parsed to map `#{ h => [ [x,y], {p,#{'_' => [x,y]}} ] }`

-The library evaluate datalog in _native format_ using evaluator function.
-The evaluator function is composition of sigmas that lifts `datalog:pattern()` and `datalog:heap()`.
-It takes reference to external storage and returns lazy set of deducted facts.
+The _native format_ of datalog query is compiled to evaluator function.
+The evaluator function takes reference to external storage and returns lazy set of deducted facts.
+The compiler performs composition of sigma function to expression that addresses the query goal.

 ```
 fun( (_) -> datum:stream() ).